Dual Ascent Diffusion for Inverse Problems: Experiments

 \subsection{Main Results}

 Quantitative evaluation for the linear and nonlinear tasks on FFHQ and ImageNet datasets are shown in Table~\ref{tab:comparison}.
 Our method outperforms the baselines on the vast majority of the tasks, especially in terms of perceptual similarity and residual error.
-This is further demonstrated in Fig.~\ref{fig:algo_diagram}, where we show a qualitative comparison between the baselines and our method.
-Overall, \method reconstructs finer details with less visual artifacts.
-More examples of each task and choice of hyperparameters are shown in the supplements.
+This is further demonstrated in Fig.~\ref{fig:main_results}, where we show a qualitative comparison between the baselines and our method.
+Overall, \method reconstructs finer details with fewer visual artifacts.
+Additional qualitative examples and hyperparameter details are provided in the supplements.

 Moreover, \method exhibits significantly increased robustness to higher measurement noise.
 As shown in Fig.~\ref{fig:high_meas}, although PSNR may be slightly lower than DAPS in the very low measurement noise region (approximately $\sigma<0.05$), PSNR degrades less rapidly as $\sigma$ increases.
 LPIPS is generally lower for \Method than that of DAPS in all levels of noise.
 LPIPS follows a similar trend, especially on the phase retrieval task, where \method divides LPIPS by 3 in the high-noise region ($\sigma = 0.3$).
 To visualize the reconstruction quality of \Method compared to DAPS at the extreme case of measurement noise level ($\sigma=0.3$), refer to Fig.~\ref{fig:high_meas_grid}.
-These results suggest that \Method could be more appropriate for solving challenging inverse problems where measurement noise is prominent, such as but not limited to low-dose CT reconstruction, cryo-electron microscopy, and sparse-view tomography.
+These results suggest that \Method could be more appropriate for solving challenging inverse problems where measurement noise is prominent, such as low-dose CT reconstruction.